umee-network/umee/docs/architecture/ADR-004-reserves.md

 >
 > Alice has borrowed 2000 `atom`, which is 2 * 10^9 `uatom` internally.
 (Note: These are not utokens, just the smallest units of the token.
 1 atom = 10^6 uatom.)
 >
 > On the next `EndBlock`, interest is accrued on the borrow.
-Using the exampke interest rate in this example, Alice's amount owed goes from 2 * 10^9 `uatom` to 2.000002 * 10^9.
+Using the example interest rate in this example, Alice's amount owed goes from 2 * 10^9 `uatom` to 2.000002.
 In other words, it increases by 2000 `uatom`.
 >
 > Because of the `ReserveFactor` of 0.05, the `x/leverage` module's reserved amount of `uatom` increases by 100 (which is 2000 * 0.05) due to the interest accruing on Alice's loan.
 >